SoloDevNZ/hashnode/clpwecc6n000n08l794dhfn9u.md

 ---

+Update: Sunday 4<sup>th</sup> January 2024.

-## TL;DR.
+# TL;DR.

-Anaconda is a tool for managing and deploying Python applications, environments, and packages.
+This post serves as a guide on how to install, update, and uninstall Anaconda on Ubuntu.
+It provides detailed instructions on managing Anaconda environments, including creating, renaming, and removing them, and changing the working directory within an environment.
+It also explains how to test Python scripts within these environments.
+Anaconda, likened to Docker or Distrobox but specifically designed for Python, is presented as an essential tool for managing and deploying Python applications, environments, and packages.

 > NOTE: [Businesses may need a license](https://www.anaconda.com/pricing/organizations/) (which includes me when I bootstrap my technology startup and begin generating a turnover.)